+Giving notice

-☐ Giving notice.
-It is a legal requirement for landlords to give you proper notice if they want you to leave.
-Normally, the landlord must allow any fixed period of the tenancy to have expired, and they must have given at least two months'
+It is a legal requirement for landlords to give you proper notice if they want you to leave, and they can only legally remove you from your home with a court order.
+Normally, the landlord must allow any fixed period of the tenancy to have expired, and they must have given you the correct period of notice, which varies depending on the type of tenancy and the reason your landlord wants you to leave.